mik-tf/tfcloud-marketplace/frontend/src/docs/ecosystem.md

 - Earn **50%** of the TFChain portion of each deployment cost.
 - Ensure high availability, security, and automatic updates.
-- Form co-ops to pool resources and establish clear Service Level Agreements (SLAs).
+- Form alliances to pool resources and establish clear Service Level Agreements (SLAs).

 ## Layer 2: Cloud Operators